pwhermanson/heyspex/temp-construction-docs/ui-main-layout-design.md

 - Introduce `fullscreenSection: null | 'A' | 'B' | 'C'` in layout provider.
 - When `fullscreenSection` is set:
   - Hide Section 0 (Top Bar) and Section D (Bottom Bar) visually by driving CSS variables (do not mutate their persisted settings).
-  - Visually set other sections’ widths to 0 using CSS variables only; do not change A/C `isOpen` or `preferredWidth`.
+  - Visually set other sectionsâ€™ widths to 0 using CSS variables only; do not change A/C `isOpen` or `preferredWidth`.
-  - Remove container borders/radius for the expanded section’s main container so it truly fills the viewport.
+  - Remove container borders/radius for the expanded sectionâ€™s main container so it truly fills the viewport.
 - On exit (set `fullscreenSection = null`):
   - Restore previous CSS variable widths and show Section 0/D again.
   - A/C sidebars return to their prior widths/open state from persistence.